Seattle: Religion

+A 2024 Household Pulse Survey from the United States Census Bureau estimated that 64 percent of adults in the Seattle area never attend religious services or attend less than once a year, the highest percentage among large U.S. metropolitan areas.

 According to a 2014 study by the Pew Research Center, the largest religious groupings are Christians (52%), followed by those of no religion (37%), Hindus (2%), Buddhists (2%), Jews (1%), Muslims (1%) and a variety of other religions have smaller followings.
 According to the same study by the Pew Research Center, about 34% of Seattleites are Protestant, and 15% are Roman Catholic.
 Meanwhile, 6% of the residents in Seattle call themselves agnostics, while 10% call themselves atheists.